-Regent Holidays' General Manager, Andrea Godfrey, travels to Svalbard in the winter months and shares her top pick of activities to include on your Polar Nights holiday.
+The Head of Regent, Andrea Godfrey, travels to Svalbard in the winter months and shares her top pick of activities to include on your Polar Nights holiday.

-Perhaps it isn’t the most alluring place to visit in January, I think as I battle the freezing arctic wind, stepping off the plane in the middle of the night.
-But then again, I am only 1000 km from the North Pole.
+Perhaps it isn’t the most alluring place to visit in January, I think as I battle the freezing Arctic wind, stepping off the plane in the middle of the night.
+But then again, I am only 1000km from the North Pole.
 At 78 degrees north, Longyearbyen is the world’s northernmost city, located on the island of Spitsbergen in Norway’s Svalbard archipelago.

 As it lies so far within the Arctic Circle, Longyearbyen experiences endless summer days, where the sun never sets followed by a winter that lasts for around 110 days when the sun never shows its face; an endless polar night ensues.
-Therefore, if you are going to Svalbard between November and February, there is a good chance you'll be visiting during Polar nights.

-Well, it turns out there is rather a lot on offer, here are some my top 5 things to do in Svalbard:
+So why bother to visit Svalbard in winter?
+Well, it turns out there is rather a lot on offer, here are some my top five things to do in Svalbard:

 Read on to find out more.